FoIP Task Group Charter

 Participation in the Task Group

 The Task Group is currently meeting via teleconference on a weekly basis.
 The group has completed a comprehensive Problem Statement that describes the various issues that are currently impacting the reliability of Fax-over-IP transmission.
-This document can be found in the FoIP Task Group document repository HERE.
+View this document in the FoIP Task Group document repository.

 The FoIP Task Group will establish various activities as required to support its activities.
 The specific meeting and operational schedule for each activity will be established by the chair.